melvincwng/facebook-clone/README.md

 ## Extras:
 There are **4** animated background images available **(spring, summer, autumn, winter)**.
 One of them will be randomly chosen when you load the webpage.
 Which one will you get 😉?

-Please also take note when visiting the website, Google Search Console may **mistakenly** flag a warning page on your screen due to it's high resemblance with the actual Facebook login page.

-To get to the actual website from the warning page, simply click **'Details'** > **'Visit this unsafe site'**.

-Please be assured that this is a **safe** website - it's a pure frontend webpage that I've included as one of my portfolio projects.
-That's it - no server/database backend logic, entirely frontend code only ^^.